Minor cuts, scratches and grazes

 completely with a sterile dressing or plaster.

-direct pressure to the wound with a pad (e.g. a clean cloth) or
+- Apply direct pressure to the wound with a pad (eg. a clean

 wearing disposable gloves and covering any wounds on your